 Calibration is always a concern for scientific instruments, and since this was the first installation of this VLR outside the UK, the first order of business was “ground truthing.”
 That means there must be a reliable, repeatable way to convert the VLR output into accurate readings of recorded insects.
 This is a big challenge, since the whole point of the VLR is to study tiny things in the air that are inaccessible!
 Clearly we were going to need to bring together as many different sources of data as possible.
 I proposed that we fly our Helikite and bat detectors near the VLR and use relative foraging activity to help.
 The idea was that if we had more bat activity at an altitude where the VLR showed that insects were concentrated, that would indicate the new radar might be working properly.
 Only after validation could we use the VLR data to answer research questions.

 Jason Lim, from Rothamsted Research, built a new version of the original VLR, shipped it to Texas, and Jason Chapman, Don Reynolds (another insect migration rock star), and Phil Gould joined him at our field site in Seguin, Texas.
 After they installed the VLR, we flew our Helikite at a nearby location.
 John Westbrook deployed a second Helikite with a Tethersonde to monitor wind and weather data and an insect net for some direct sampling aloft, and we ran light traps at ground level for comparison.
 We gathered data in different seasons during 2014-2016 and hope to combine all these data sources and compare the results to data from the nearby NEXRAD weather radar in New Braunfels.
-John presented preliminary data at the 2017 ENRAM radar meeting in Rome.
+John presented preliminary results at the 2017 ENRAM radar meeting in Rome.

 Incidentally, the banner photo at the top of this post shows Jason Chapman and Don Reynolds carrying “my” Helikite out for deployment.
 So not only did I get to meet the rock stars of insect migration, they served as my field assistants!
 Thanks, guys!